 Harvey Weinstein timeline: How the scandal unfolded

-Hollywood mogul Harvey Weinstein is to stand trial on sexual assault charges in New York, more than two years after the first allegations against him emerged.
+Hollywood mogul Harvey Weinstein has been found guilty of two counts in his sexual assault trial, more than two years after the first allegations against him emerged.

 Here is a summary of the key events that led him to court: